-Note: On Solana, checking the balance of an account different than the data account requires that it be passed as an AccountMeta during the transaction.
+Note: On Solana, checking the balance of an account different than the program account requires that it be passed as an AccountMeta during the transaction.
+It is not common practice for the program account to hold native Solana tokens.

 '''

 function balance() public returns (uint128) {

 return address(this).balance;

 }

 '''